Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

   * Example of Moderate Consequence:

     * The Bureaucracy won't answer.
+It may have been erased, or maybe the communications technology just doesn't work so well anymore.
+    * Random Time Travelers \(including you?\) have been erased from memories.
+Doing things is harder when people have trouble remembering that you exist.

   * Example of Major Consequence:

+    * The Universe doesn't exist anymore.
+Consequently, any object within your reach may vanish arbitrarily.

-    *
+    * Mankind has been erased.

+    * Time Travel has been erased.

 * These Tracks are shared by all Time Travellers present at a given Space·Time, whether PCs or NPCs.

 * Observable Contradictions, no matter how much good will went into creating them, are an attack against the robustness of the Continuum, and may therefore cause damage \(Stress/Consequences\).

 * The Continuum may be Taken Out, causing creation of a Pocket Continuum.
 That’s Bad.
+However, when the Continuum is Taken Out, any Stress and Consequences disappear immediately.

 ## Built-in Stunts